HuMiTriet/VGU-Eureka/documentation/google_authentication.md

       ],
     ).signIn();
 ```
-- When user pass the above steps, it means that the user has passed the Google Sign In section.
-Now we can obtain the access token and id token from the sign in step.
+- When the user passes the above steps, it means the user has passed the Google Sign-in section.
+Now we can get access token and id token from login step.
 ```dart
     // Obtain the auth details from the request
     // It contains access token and id token for retrieving credential for the application to use for signing in user to Firebase